-That’s why the new standards that went into effect July 1 are welcome news for aspiring entrepreneurs looking for a loan to fund a new business.
+That’s why the new standards that went into effect July 1 are welcome news for aspiring entrepreneurs looking for a loan to fund a start up business.
 If you’re not familiar with this news or how the new standards could affect you, read on.

 A recent report by the Consumer Financial Protection Bureau (CFPB) outlined a number of problems it found with Experian, TransUnion and Equifax (the three major credit reporting agencies) related to their quality control systems and also how these agencies investigated disputes when consumers reported issues in their files.